gvwilson/thirdbit/pages/about.md

 Somewhere in there I found time to edit
 [a book on evidence-based software engineering][making-software] and the first two volumes of [*The Architecture of Open Source Applications*][aosabook].
-After a brief stint with [Rangle.io][rangle] in 2017 I joined DataCamp, who I'm proud to say [fired me in 2018][datacamp].
+After a short stint with [Rangle.io][rangle] in 2017 I joined DataCamp, who I'm proud to say [fired me in 2018][datacamp].

 More recently I spent two and a half years developing